cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 ---

-Does `book.check == true` mean "Read" or "Not yet read"?
+Using user input directly without sanitization, normalization, or conversion to the proper data type can be dangerous.

+Can you ensure the arguments passed to the Book constructor are properly **pre-processed**?

 ---
 - Lines 18-21:
-  Using descriptive and consistent suffixes (like El, Input, Btn, Form, etc.) for variables that store DOM elements can improve code readability and maintainability.
+  Using descriptive and consistent suffixes (like `El`, `Input`, `Btn`, `Form`, etc.) for variables that store DOM elements can improve code readability and maintainability.

 - Lines 82, 102:
   - Are the values assigned to these `id` attributes unique?